DIGIIND-Healthcare/bahmni-docker/README.md

-# Bahmni Docker

-Refer this [Wiki Page](https://bahmni.atlassian.net/wiki/spaces/BAH/pages/299630726/Running+Bahmni+on+Docker) or below summary Bhamni-lite local deployement for Running Bahmni on Docker for detailed instructions.

-# To start Bahmni LITE or STANDARD using docker compose:
-1. Go to bahmni-lite or bahmni-standard subfolder.
-For example: `cd bahmni-lite`.
-2. Execute script: `./run-bahmni.sh`.
-This will give you options for start/stop/view-logs/pull/reset/etc.
-3. Ensure your `.env` file in the sub-folder has correct PROFILE configured, before executing the above commands.

 # Bahmni-lite local deployment
 **Bahmni Lite** is a light-weight, opensource flavor of Bahmni targeted towards clinics & small hospitals, which don’t need a heavy-weight HIMS, but are looking for an easy-to-use EMR & Billing software.
 See [Release Notes](https://bahmni.atlassian.net/wiki/spaces/BAH/pages/20185103 "/wiki/spaces/BAH/pages/20185103").